-Special Rules: Select one fighter to work this terrtiory.
+Special Rules: Select one fighter to work this territory.
 Working a Chem Pit is extremely dangerous.
-When rolling for income, if a double 6 is rolled, the fighter has fallen in!
+When rolling for income, if a double 6 is rolled, the fighter has fallen in and collects no Income!
 Roll on the Lasting Injury table for this fighter, and count all results of 11-26 as 31-45.
 If the fighter survives, they're now covered in horrible burn scars.
 Add the Fearsome Ferocity skill to their fighter card.